 1.A.3 The Ryanodine-Inositol 1,4,5-triphosphate Receptor Ca2+ Channel (RIR-CaC) Family

 Ryanodine (Ry)-sensitive and inositol 1,4,5-triphosphate (IP3)-sensitive Ca2+-release channels function in the release of Ca2+ from intracellular storage sites in animal cells and thereby regulate various Ca2+-dependent physiological processes (Van Petegem 2012).
 They consist of (1) an N-terminal ligand binding domain, (2) a central modulatory domain and (3) a C-terminal channel-forming domain.
 The 3-D structure (2.2 Å) of the inositol 1,3,5-triphosphate receptor of an IP3 receptor has been solved (Bosanac et al., 2002).
 Structural and functional conservation of key domains in InsP(3) and ryanodine receptors has been reviewed (Seo et al., 2012).
-Members of the VIC (1.A.1), RIR-CaC (2.A.3) and TRP-CC (1.A.4) Families have similar transmembrane domain structures, but very different cytosolic doman structures (Mio et al. 2008).
+Members of the VIC (1.A.1), RIR-CaC (2.A.3) and TRP-CC (1.A.4) families have similar transmembrane domain structures, but very different cytosolic doman structures (Mio et al. 2008).
+Ryanodine receptor regulation occurs by intramolecular interaction between cytoplasmic and transmembrane domains (George et al. 2004).

 Ry receptors occur primarily in muscle cell sarcoplasmic reticular (SR) membranes, and IP3 receptors occur primarily in brain cell endoplasmic reticular (ER) membranes where they effect release of Ca2+ into the cytoplasm upon activation (opening) of the channel.
 They are redox sensors, possibly providing a partial explanation for how they control cytoplasmic Ca2+.
 Ry receptors have been identified in heart mitochondria, and these provide the main pathway for Ca2+ entry (Beutner et al., 2001).
 Sun et al. (2011) have demonstrated oxygen-coupled redox regulation of the skeletal muscle ryanodine receptor-Ca2+ release channel (RyR1) by NADPH oxidase 4.